 If both spouses waived their rights to alimony in the divorce agreement, neither party can return to court to seek spousal support in the future.
 However, where alimony is ordered, there must be a substantial change in circumstances to warrant a modification of alimony.

 Courts compare both parties’ financial situations at the time the last spousal support order was issued with their circumstances at the time of the modification request to determine if there has been a substantial change.
 A minor income fluctuation alone generally does not constitute significant change, though the loss of a job may be enough to consider a modification.
-A local spousal support attorney can help individuals request or contest a change in alimony.
+A dedicated attorney can help individuals in Guilford request or contest a change in alimony.

 Judges have a lot of discretion in determining alimony awards.
-Because the receipt or payment of spousal support may impact you for years after the divorce, it is vital to have the assistance of a knowledgeable attorney.
+Because the receipt or payment of spousal support may impact you for years after the divorce, it is vital to have the assistance of a knowledgeable representative.
 A Guilford spousal support lawyer from our firm can assess the facts and determine whether alimony may be warranted in your case.
+Reach out today to get started.